hydpy-dev/hydpy/hydpy/docs/rst/development.rst

     ...         self.assertEqual(self.refdate_hour,
     ...                          timetools.Date('1997_11_01_12').datetime)

-The |TestCase.setUp| method allows for some preparations that have to be conducted before the test methods can be called.
-The status defined in the |TestCase.setUp| method is restored before each test method call, hence --- normally --- the single test methods do not affect each other (the consecutive numbers are only used for reporting the test results in a sorted manner).
-In case the test methods affect some global variables, add a |TestCase.tearDown| method to your test class, which will be executed after each test method call.
-See the documentation on |TestCase| regarding the available assert methods.
+The |unittest.TestCase.setUp| method allows for some preparations that have to beconducted before the test methods can be called.
+The status defined in the |unittest.TestCase.setUp| method is restored before each test method call, hence --- normally --- the single test methods do not affect each other (the consecutive numbers are only used for reporting the test results in a sorted manner).
+In case the test methods affect some global variables, add a |unittest.TestCase.tearDown| method to your test class, which will be executed after each test method call.
+See the documentation on |unittest.TestCase| regarding the available assert methods.

-To elaborate the example above, the two test methods are executed manually (normally, this is done by module |test_everything| automatically).
+To elaborate the example above, the two test methods are executed manually (normally, this is done by the script `test_everything` automatically).
 First prepare an object for the test results:

     >>> result = unittest.result.TestResult()